flhofer/docker_tutorial/#1_Container/README.md

 # 1 - Building images and creating containers

+If you watched the tutorial video you know by now that there are two main components for docker: images and containers.
+An image contains the software that is run in a container, esentially every container needs some minimal image to run someting.
-There are essentialy two ways to ways to create an image:
+There are essentialy two ways to create an image:

 * Via an interactive prompt and commit
 * Via a build script that details all the steps, a [Dockerfile][1]

+We will see in the following how to create them using both approaches.

 ## The imange and its use

-Let's start with basics.
-Image: Ubuntu.
+Let's start with basics, image: Ubuntu.
+We will download a ready image for an Ubuntu environment and play a bit with it.

-You need privileges to access control groups ([CGroups][2]), thus docker might need `sudo` or root access
+Depending on your system settings, you may need additional privileges to access control groups ([CGroups][2]), a feature used in Docker.
+Thus for all `docker` commands you might need either a preceding `sudo` or root login (MacOs/Linux/Unix).
+So, let's pull the image.
+Open the Docker console, enter a new folder or create one, and type:

 ```sh
 docker pull ubuntu:latest